 - Visiting Professorship, Physics Department, Massachusetts Institute of Technology, USA, 2019.

 - Visiting Professorship, Physics Department, Massachusetts Institute of Technology, USA, 2018.

 - Senior Fellow of the Higher Education Academy (SFHEA), Advance HE, UK.

 - Regular member of the Institute of Physics (IOP).

 - Regular member of the American Association of Physics Teachers (AAPT).

-- 18/07/2018: Speaker, Embedding Employability in the Physics Curriculum Conference, University of Nottingham.
+- Embedding Employability in the Physics Curriculum Conference, University of Nottingham, July 2018.

 Committees and reviewing

-- Member, Task & Finish Steering Group, Innovation for All project, Cardiff University.
+- Representative of the School of Physics and Astronomy on the University committee Task & Finish Steering Group, Innovation for All project, 2017-2018.